tytydraco/yessleep/out/I_Used_to_Deliver_Meat_Now_Im_Delivering_Answers.md

 He chuckled a little, half-hearted, and told me about May’s sister.

 And that’s where I sit, writing this.
 A few states away, in my truck outside a small, blue house.
+California Dreamin’ is playing quietly on the radio.
 Tuesday is in my lap, and Hunter went in not too long ago, clutching a broken photo frame with a look of determination in his eyes.
 I’ll go in eventually, and I’ll talk to her with him.
 But I figured he needed the moment alone first.

 For now, I’m content to sit here with a little dog, watching all the ice and snow melt in the early spring sun.